MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/performance-ingestion-transformation-dataflows.md

 This separation is not only useful because of the performance, it is also helpful for the scenarios that an old legacy data source system been migrated to a new system, in those cases, only the data ingestion dataflows need to be changed.
 The data transformation dataflows will be intact for this type of change.

 ![change the data source](media/1/DFChangeDataSource.png)

+## Re-use in other tools and services

+The separation of the data ingestion dataflow from the data transformation dataflows are helpful in many scenarios.
+Another use case scenario for this pattern is when you want to use this data in other tools and services.
+For this purpose it is better to use analytical dataflows and bringing your own Azure Data Lake Storage Gen2 as the storage engine.
+You can learn more about the [analytical dataflows](https://docs.microsoft.com/power-query/dataflows/understanding-differences-between-analytical-standard-dataflows) in this article.

+## Optimize the data ingestion dataflow

+Consider optimizing the data ingestion dataflow whenever possible.
+As an example, if the entire data from the source is not needed, and the data source supports query folding, then filtering data and bringing only a required subset is a good approach.
+If you are not familiar with the query folding, [read this article](https://docs.microsoft.com/power-query/power-query-folding) to learn more about it.

+## Create the data ingestion dataflows as analytical dataflows

+Consider creating your data ingestion dataflows as analytical dataflows.
+This helps especially other services and applications to use this data.
+This also makes it easier for the data transformation dataflows to get data from the analytical ingestion dataflow.
+You can learn more about the [analytical dataflows](https://docs.microsoft.com/power-query/dataflows/understanding-differences-between-analytical-standard-dataflows) in this article.